 Research is central to graduate studies, particularly at the doctoral level.
 Research-oriented training conveys the importance of keeping pace with a subject, the knowledge of which is always changing.
 It fosters intellectual curiosity and a creative response to problems.
 It encourages students to communicate original discoveries effectively.

 In the process of education, the graduate student comes to grips with the phenomenon of emerging knowledge.
 The process enriches the individual as well as the community participating in the exercise.
-The training and experience is valuable for all areas of work, whether one is teaching in a university; conducting research in government, industry, or private enterprise; or pursuing a professional career.
+The training and experience are valuable for all areas of work, whether one is teaching in a university; conducting research in government, industry, or private enterprise; or pursuing a professional career.

 Research-oriented graduate training provides the means to embark on a lifelong voyage of intellectual discovery, an opportunity and challenge that gives graduate studies pre-eminence in formal education.